AshwinDisa/Counter_UAV_system/README.md

-This repository contains the path planning algorithm for an counter-UAV system.

 ## Usage instructions
 ### Tested with Ubuntu 20.04, ROS Noetic
 Create the catkin_ws, clone the repo, build and source the workspace using